Advertisement

 Notes

-Storage: Let sopes cool completely.
-Store in an airtight container in the fridge for 3 days or freeze for up to 3 months.
-Reheat on a skillet or in the oven.
+• Make ahead: cook and pinch the plain sopes (no toppings), let cool, and store in an airtight container in the fridge for up to 3 days or freeze for up to 2 months.
+Reheat on a hot skillet or in the oven at 375 F for 5 to 7 minutes.

 information